Krishna11118/Bio-AI-Assistant/README.md

-# AI Assistant with LangChain, Node.js, and React
+# AI Assistant with Node.js, and React

 An intelligent AI assistant application built using Gemini apabilities, Node.js for the backend server, and React + Vite for the frontend interface.